Turtle Cove Providenciales

-Luxury rental villas line much of the beachfront in the area, which is fronted by Smith's Reef.
+Luxury rental villas line much of the beachfront in Turtle Cove, which is fronted by Smith’s Reef.
+Two quiet hotels are located in the area.
+The driving time from Turtle Cove to central Grace Bay is approximately 10 minutes.

 Turtle Cove Marina

 The center of activity in the region is Turtle Cove Marina.
-A landlocked and shallow pond (Sellar’s Pond) that was dredged out, this sheltered complex is the largest marina on the island and home to many water sports businesses, boat cruise, and fishing operators, along with private vessels of varying sizes.
+A landlocked and shallow pond (Sellar’s Pond) that was dredged out, this sheltered complex was the largest marina on the island for many years.
+Albeit quieter now than it was in previous years, Turtle Cove Marina is the location for numerous water sports businesses, boat cruise and fishing tour operators, and private yachts of varying sizes.

 Restaurants, small shops, and accommodations are located in the adjacent plazas.